azadbolour/boardgame/BACKLOG.md

 - Check that all cross words are legit on recieving a commit play.

-- Provide a way of getting the meaning of a word played by the machine.
-  Out of scope of version 1.
-Use the provided list view of played words to copy and paste into Google or dictionary site.

 - Disallow all URL parameters to avoid issues with bad URL.
   Create a preference page where you can set parameters.
   Save preferences in the database.

-- In some circumstances, the change of color to green/yellow for legal move remains in place, and in some it gets triggered everywhere where it is allowed without the cursor actually traversing all thos locations.

-  The intent is to just track the cursor.
-Moving out should revert the change of color.

-  Not easy to duplicated.

-  Moving out of the board and back in quickly sometimes triggers this type of behavior.
-Might also be related to using remote ThinLinc window to Linux.

 ## Technical Debt

-- The system is easier to set up without the need for a separate database server.
-Since the program will work with Sqlite as well as postgres, we should change the initial getting started instructions to use Sqlite.
-Need to have sqlite3 client installed.

 - For all Haskell data structures decide what fields are public and only export those.

 - Code duplication for caching in GameCache.
 Should just use Cache for Game.
 See TODO comment of GameCache.

-- Publish the github site for boardgame.

 - See also TODO and FUTURE comments in the code base.